 Over the course of seven years, artist Guido Galletti installed three similar bronze sculptures in three different locations: the first one is in the Mediterranean sea near the Italian Riviera, the second one is near the coast of St. George’s, and the last one is in the waters of Key Largo Florida.
 All three statues are cast from the same mold, so they are all the same.

 All three statues combined are considered the most visited underwater site in the World.
 The depiction in the Netflix series Bloodline has increased its popularity over the past few years.

 The Christ of the Abyss depicts Christ giving a benediction of peace.
 His head and hands are raised to the sky.
-This statue is dedicated to the memory of Marcante.
+The statue was inspired by Duilio Marcante, an Italian diving instructor.

-The original statue which is made from bronze was installed in the Mediterranean Sea in 1954.
-It stands at 2.5 meters tall.
+The original statue, which is made from bronze, was installed in the Mediterranean Sea in 1954.
+It stands 2.5 meters tall.
 As far as giant statues around the world go, ones that are submerged, it is one of the largest.

 This statue is located at a depth of 56 feet or 17 meters under the surface.
 An interesting fact is that this statue was placed in the same spot where Dario Gonzatti died.
 He was the first Italian to use Scuba diving gear.
 Due to severe damage and corrosion, it was removed from the water in 2003 to be restored.
 It was then put back in place in 2004.

-The Christ of the Abyss that is located in Grenada was installed in place in 1961.
+The Christ of the Abyss, the one located in Grenada, was installed in 1961.
 It was a gift given by the navy of Genoa for rescuing an Italian crew from the ship MV Bianca C.

 25. The Manneken Pis, Brussels